Willy Adames Player Props: Brewers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.89 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have the eighth-ranked team ERA among all league pitching staffs (3.85).

-- The Guardians are sending Bibee (3-2) to the mound to make his 11th start of the season.
-He is 3-2 with a 4.05 ERA and 51 strikeouts through 53 1/3 innings pitched.
+- The Guardians allow the seventh-fewest home runs in baseball (78 total, one per game).

+- Civale (2-2 with a 2.67 ERA and 28 strikeouts in 33 2/3 innings pitched) makes the start for the Guardians, his seventh of the season.

-- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance came on Tuesday against the Oakland Athletics, when the righty went 6 2/3 innings, surrendering two earned runs while allowing five hits.

-- The 24-year-old has amassed an ERA of 4.05, with 8.6 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .257 against him.
+- In six games this season, the 28-year-old has put up an ERA of 2.67, with 7.5 strikeouts per nine innings.
+Opponents are batting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.